Apricot and

 1/4 teaspoon freshly ground pepper

-2 tablespoons plus 2 tablespoons chopped fresh thyme
+2 tablespoons plus 2 tablespoons chopped

 1 tablespoon plus 3 tablespoons molasses